-Agency

-Provider Type:

 Commercial/Retail Businesses

-Provider Qualifications

-License (specify):

-Applicable state/local business license

 Tribal providers are not subject to licensure but substantial equivalency.

 Certificate (specify):

 Other Standard (specify):

-Meets applicable regulations for type of service that the provider/supplier is providing as approved by PIHP
+Meets applicable regulations for type of service that the provider/supplier is providing as approved by PIHP ,

 Verification of Provider Qualifications Entity Responsible for Verification:

 PIHP

 Frequency of Verification:

 At the time of first use

-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service
+Appendix C: Participant Services

-C-1/C-3.
-I Tovider Specifications for Service
+C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Community Transition

 Provider Category:

 Individual

 Provider Type:

 Specialized Vendor Supplies

+Provider Qualifications

-Provider Qualifications License (specify):
+License (specify):

-Tribal Durai da a mara dan ang tanta and atantial a minalan ang ta taibal and an lang

 Tribal Provides may demonstrate substantial equivalency to tribal code or law.

 Certificate (specify):

 Other Standard (specify):

-Meets applicable state and local regulations for type of service that the provider/supplier is providing as approved by PIHP.
+Meets applicable state and local regulations for type of service that the provider/supplier is providing approved by PIHP. as

+Verification of Provider Qualifications

+Entity Responsible for Verification:

+РІНР

+Frequency of Verification:

+At the time of first use